On the non-hermitian Kitaev chain

 \section{Presence of the skin effect}

 Because we have a rather compact characterisation of the eigenvalues of the model in the thermodynamic limit we can, in principle, analyse in detail for which parameters the model has a skin effect.
+Eigenvectors that exhibit skin effect are exponentially localised to the boundary of the systems.
+We determine the parameters for which the system exhibits a skin effect, and if so, to which eigenvectors this pertains (there can be cases where only a subset of eigenvectors exhibit skin effect).

 In solving the model in the infinite size limit, we obtained that two roots of the bulk equation are equal in absolute value, see Eq.~\eqref{eq:roots-infinite-system}.
 Because the roots $x_2$ and $x_3$ with $|x_2| = |x_3|$ determine the corresponding eigenvector, we find that there is no skin effect when $|x_2| = |x_3| = 1$.
 The eigenvalues of the eigenstates that do not show a skin effect, lie on the curves of the eigenvalues in the periodic case $\lambda_\pm (k)$, as given by Eq.~\eqref{eq:lambda-periodic}.
 We are interested in determining the parameters of the model, for which there are eigenstates that do not show the skin effect for extended ranges of $k$.
 We will not in general try to locate isolated points.